 You should always consult an independent financial adviser before committing to tie up your capital in an illiquid investment product.

-The past performance of Earthworm investee companies or of EW Cap itself is not a reliable indicator of the future performance of an investment.
+The past performance of Earthworm investee companies or of Earthworm Limited itself is not a reliable indicator of the future performance of an investment.